TechPrimers/techprimers.github.io/content/contributors/hrushikeshdas.md

 Hello All,

-I'm Hrushikesh Das, a **full stack web developer,graphic designer, content writer**.Working as a web developer Intern at [The Renal Project](https://www.therenalproject.com/).
+I'm Hrushikesh Das, a **👨‍💻 full stack Web Developer, 🎨 Graphic Designer, 🖋 Content Writer**.Working as a **Web Developer Intern** at [The Renal Project](https://www.therenalproject.com/).
 Work on Linux, React js, PHP, MySQL, Git with GitHub, Adobe Photoshop and many other technologies.Eager to learn technologies and to share.
 I also have experience of mentorship in **"Hack in Mountain's"** hackathon.

 **"Success has no limits, so don't limit your success." - Anonymous**